 This course will be delivered using a hybrid (50% online) asynchronous format via Blackboard Learning Management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard (Bb) course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
-The course site will be available on August 25, 2019.
-In-person lectures will occur every Monday from August 26 to October 13 from 4:30-7:10pm except on September 2 for Labor Day.
+The course site will be available on January 20th, 2020.
+In-person lectures will occur every Monday from January 21 to March 2 from 4:30-7:10pm.